How are sex toys made at Délices Défendus?

 All our molds are treated with a professional technique called chemical nickel plating .

-It sounds very technical when you say it like that, but in reality, it simply means that a thin layer of nickel is applied to the surface of the mold.
+It sounds very technical when put like that, but in reality, it simply means that a thin layer of nickel is applied to the surface of the mold.

-Silicone does not degrade, it remains stable, pure, and faithful to its original composition.
+Silicone does not degrade; it remains stable, pure, and true to its original composition.

 Why are our mussels like this?

-We just buy them like that, haha, that's all.
+We just buy them like that, aha, that's all.

-But it has plenty of advantages!
-First of all, it's more durable (fortunately), so it allows you to use sex toys multiple times (after thoroughly cleaning the molds, of course).
+But it has many advantages!
+First of all, it's more durable (thankfully), so it allows you to use sex toys in succession (after thoroughly cleaning the molds, of course).

-They are ultra smooth, non-porous and hard, this surface naturally reduces the adhesion of the silicone, which means we don't have to use a release agent (unlike 3D printed molds for example, which are porous) plus nickel is naturally non-stick, it's really the best for demolding!
+They are ultra-smooth, non-porous and hard; this surface naturally reduces the adhesion of silicone, which means we don't need to use a release agent (unlike 3D printed molds, for example, which are porous).
+In addition, nickel is naturally non-stick; it's really the best for demolding!

 They also withstand higher temperatures (up to 300°C), which is far higher than the post-cure temperature of platinum silicone!

-They're easier to clean.
-In fact, their only real drawback is that they're a bit ugly.
-Their price is higher too, but it's offset by their durability.
+They are easier to clean.
+In fact, their only real drawback is that they are a bit ugly.
+They are also more expensive, but this is offset by their durability.

 Okay, enough talking, let's show you how we do things! 😄